Swords With Two Edges, The Puzzling World Of Budget Cinema Lenses.

 They have that special something.

 My Hope and IRIX glass is reliable, clean and well controlled.
+They are surprisingly well corrected, sharp, clean, smooth rendering and relatively problem free, but they are not adding that signature look, just reliable quality.
 They are the start of the road, but it is long.
-They are surprisingly well corrected, sharp, clean, smooth rendering and relatively problem free, but they are not also adding that signature look.

-The Hope 25 is a favourite lens for any use.
+The IRIX 150 is a favourite lens for any use.

-My Spectrum and Nightwalker lenses are more character leaning, with some short comings, the Sirui anamorphic is a very good performer, in a class of lenses renown for their fickle attributes.
+My Spectrum and Nightwalker lenses are more character heavy, with some more obvious short comings, the Sirui anamorphic is also a good performer, ironically in a class of lenses renown for their fickle attributes.

-At the level of of the IRIX ($2000au) each, there are lenses gaining a reputation for true cinema magic, like the Thypoch Simera-C and their stable mates the DZO Vespids, but the IRIX 150mm leans more towards well corrected, slightly boring purity and lenses at this level stilll fall foul of the optical consistency gods.
+At the level of of the IRIX ($2000au) each, there are lenses gaining a reputation for true cinema magic, like the Thypoch Simera-C and their stable mates the DZO Vespids, but the IRIX range leans more towards well corrected, slightly boring purity and lenses at this level still fall foul of the optical consistency gods.
 They are stills grade, but not yet perfect cine grade.

-For character, you can go super cheap, like the TTArt 35 f1.4 for under $100au.
-It has bags of “character” looking for all the world like an anamorphic lens without the wide frame, but is only really an option for art projects.
+For more character, you can go super cheap, like legacy glass such as the Helios 44-2 or the TTArt 35 f1.4 for under $100au.
+It has bags of character, looking for all the world like an anamorphic lens without the wide frame, but is only really an option for art projects.

 Seriously, this is from a major Marvel production, complete with edge weirdness, CA and distortions galore.

-I have faith in my cine lens set for reasonable consistency across both M43 and FF*.
+I have faith in my cine lenses for their reasonable consistency across both M43 and FF*.
 They are solid, look great (i.e. impress clients) and work as indicated.
-I do not feel they are a compromise optically compared to my stills glass, sometimes even have more pleasant Bokeh and image look overall (I am keen to try the Hope lenses in the studio), some even have effectively no focus breathing, but I also realise there are very special lenses out there with long and proven pedigrees and eye watering price tags to match.
+I do not feel they are a compromise optically compared to my stills glass, sometimes they even have more pleasant Bokeh and a better video image overall (I am keen to try the Hope lenses in the studio), some even have effectively no focus breathing, but I also realise there are very special lenses out there with long and proven pedigrees and eye watering price tags to match.

 In a nutshell, they do act like cine lenses and can produce professional looking results, just don’t be too picky when comparing one lens to another.